AnnleeFores/vid-sync/README.md

 I couldn't figure out how to do this project without `@csrf_exempt`.
 Even though I was able to get the CSRF to work on a single session using this [documentation](https://docs.djangoproject.com/en/4.0/ref/csrf/), the CSRF verification failed when multiple sessions were running concurrently.
 So I'm still working on a solution for this.
 For the time being, it works flawlessly with `@csrf_exempt`.

+And it can currently handle upto 6 users per room after that the css starts breaking

 ## How to run the application

 - Run to install required dependencies `pip install -r requirements.txt`